PixelMap

 - SignedPendelluftMap: Specialized map for signed pendelluft values (severity and direction/phase).

-Plotting configurations for each map are managed via a class inheriting from PixelMapPlotConfig
+Plotting configurations for each map are managed via a class inheriting from PixelMapPlotConfig, which allows for

 flexible configuration of colormap, normalization, colorbar, and other display options.
 These can be customized per map